 After a brief shopping stop, your tour concludes with a return drive to the pier in Haifa.
 En route, take in scenic vistas of Mount Tabor, the traditional site of the transfiguration where Jesus appeared to his disciples in radiant light whilst speaking with Moses and Elijah.

-A final stop is made at the Yardenit baptismal site where the Jordan River separates from the Sea of Galilee.
+Following your visit, re-board your coach for the drive along the panoramic seashore to the Yardenit baptismal site where the Jordan River separates from the Sea of Galilee.
 Pilgrims from around the world come here to perform baptismal ceremonies in this naturally scenic and symbolic setting.
-Following your visit, some free time is made available to browse for souvenirs before re-boarding your coach for the approximate 1.5-hour return drive to the pier.
-En route, pass by Beit Shearim, the renowned 2nd-century Jewish burial ground.
+Next, proceed for lunch.

 Depart the pier with your English-speaking driver/guide in an air-conditioned car and discover the city and surrounding areas at your own pace.
 Your exclusive tour concludes back at the pier.

 Explore Haifa at your leisure during your full-day (8 Hour) sightseeing tour via private van.
 Customise your own itinerary or choose to see an overview of the area's highlights.